GalaxyRuler/art-souk/replit.md

     • Integration with existing artists and galleries as instructors/organizers ✓ Full platform workshop/event system operational with rich content for user testing and demonstration

+- January 17, 2025: Comprehensive User Journey Mapping Implementation
+  ✓ Created detailed journey maps for all 15 major platform services:
+    • Authentication & User Onboarding with mandatory role selection
+    • Artwork Discovery & Browsing with advanced search capabilities
+    • Artist and Gallery Profile experiences with social features
+    • Artwork Management for artists and galleries with full CRUD operations
+    • Auction Platform with live bidding and real-time updates
+    • Workshops & Events with registration and management systems
+    • Commission System with artist bidding and custom artwork creation
+    • Collector Dashboard with purchase tracking and wishlist management
+    • Seller Dashboard with order processing and payment setup
+    • Social Features with community engagement and content sharing
+    • Analytics & Insights with performance tracking and optimization
+    • Email & Newsletter System with subscription management
+    • Trust & Safety with content reporting and moderation
+    • Virtual Exhibitions with immersive 360° experiences ✓ Documented complete user personas, journey steps, touchpoints, pain points, and opportunities ✓ Identified cross-journey insights and universal improvement opportunities ✓ Provided comprehensive recommendations for UX optimization and feature development ✓ Created foundation for continuous user experience improvement across all platform services

 - January 17, 2025: Comprehensive Database Seeding Implementation
   ✓ Successfully implemented detailed mock data for comprehensive platform testing:
     • 5 users with authentic Saudi/GCC names and profiles